 Replace the Asset

 Replacement is especially problematic when the asset is proprietary.
 If the organization created the asset itself, they might have constructed it over an extended period of time.
-Replacement with commercial products will require extensive adaptation of those products, or adaptation of organizational processes.
-Replacement with assets of its own making will likely be costly.
+Replacement with commercial products could require extensive adaptation of those products, or adaptation of organizational processes.
+Worse yet, replacement with assets of its own making will likely be costly.

-Thus, when organizations depend on assets that they must enhance or extend, and which they cannot afford to replace in their entirety, they must develop the expertise and resources needed to address the technical debt that such assets inevitably accumulate.
+When organizations depend on assets that they must enhance or extend, and which they cannot afford to replace, they face a daunting problem.
+They must develop the expertise and resources needed to address the technical debt that such assets inevitably accumulate.

 This series of posts explores the issues that arise when an organization undertakes to retire the technical debt that its irreplaceable assets are carrying.
 Below, I’ll be inserting links to the subsequent posts in this series.

-Several properties of the problem of designing technical debt retirement projects tend to make those design problems more likely to be wicked problems—that is, more likely to satisfy all ten of the criteria of Rittel and Webber [Rittel 1973].
+Several properties of the problem of designing technical debt retirement projects tend to make those design problems more likely to be wicked problems.
+These properties make these projects more likely to satisfy all ten of the criteria of Rittel and Webber [Rittel 1973].
 I call these properties indicators of wickedness.

-Although we usually have some notion of the degree of wickedness of a given design effort for a technical debt retirement project, actually executing the debt retirement project can reveal unanticipated issues and complexity.
+We usually have some notion of the degree of wickedness of a given design effort for a technical debt retirement project.
+But actually executing the debt retirement project can reveal unanticipated issues and complexity.
 Some of what’s revealed can cause us to adjust our estimate of the degree of wickedness of the design effort.
 If we know in advance what kinds of revelations are most likely to cause such adjustments, we can reduce the incidence of unanticipated revelations.

-As I noted in my post, “Degrees of wickedness,” we can regard all problems as lying on a Tame/Wicked spectrum, with wicked problems lying at the extreme Wicked end of the spectrum, and the tamest of the tame lying at the opposite end.
+In my post, “Degrees of wickedness,” I noted that we can regard all problems as lying on a Tame/Wicked spectrum, with wicked problems lying at the extreme Wicked end of the spectrum, and the tamest of the tame lying at the opposite end.
 As for the ten criteria of wickedness developed by Rittel and Webber, I proposed that they could be satisfied in degrees, with the most wicked problems satisfying all ten criteria absolutely.

 As a quick review, here are the attributes of wicked problems as Rittel and Webber see them [Rittel 1973], rephrased for brevity: